Celestyal Cruises: Louis Cruises

-In the mid-1990s Louis Cruise Lines entered the business of chartering ships to other companies, chartering (renamed Sapphire) to the UK-based Thomson Cruises in 1996.
-The following year the newly acquired The Emerald was also chartered to Thomson.
+In the mid-1990s, Louis Cruise Lines entered the business of chartering ships to other companies, including (renamed Sapphire) to the UK-based Thomson Cruises in 1996.
+The following year the newly-acquired The Emerald was also chartered to Thomson.
+By 1994 the company had acquired three more ships, all of which were used in the short cruise market from Cyprus.
 In 1999 Louis chartered the 1998-acquired SS Ausonia to First Choice Holidays, one of Thomson's competitors in the UK market.
 By this time the Louis fleet consisted of a total of eight ships.
-Also in 1999, Louis acquired a stake in the Greece-based Royal Olympic Cruises.
+Also in 1999, Louis acquired a stake in the Greek operator Royal Olympic Cruises.
 Royal Olympic was already in difficulties by the time Louis became involved with the company, and the 11 September 2001 attacks dealt a further blow, finally leading to the collapse of Royal Olympic in 2004.